Houghton Conquest: Manors

 The Conquest family owned Conquestbury, a large manor which was left to ruin when the family left the area.
 The Conquestbury manor house stood near the southeast end of the village on the ground now known as Bury Farm, adjacent to London Lane.
 The Manor and its lands then passed to the Beauchamp family.
 Parts of the original house were used to build a house in the 1850s, which today serves as a village shop.

-Houghton House was also built in the area in approximately 1615.
+Arbella Stuart dined at "Mr Conquest's lodge" during her journey to London in October 1609.
+Houghton House was built in the area in approximately 1615.
 In 1794, Francis Russell, 5th Duke of Bedford stripped Houghton House of its furnishings and removed the roof.
 Today, the remains of Houghton House stand as ruins.

 Geography

 The village is located in the northern part of Central Bedfordshire, on the border with the Borough of Bedford.
-Local amenities include a village shop, post office, Houghton Conquest Lower School, a village hall, and three pubs named "The Knife and Cleaver", "The Royal Oak" and "The Chequers".
+Local amenities include a village shop, post office, Houghton Conquest Lower School, and a village hall.